UK's Dover port declares 'critical incident' as travellers face hours-long wait | Business

 UK's Dover port declares 'critical incident' as travellers face hours-long wait

 Britain's departure from the European Union means passengers bound for France face enhanced checks by French officials.
-The port had recently increased the number of customs booths to accelerate the process but it said on Friday they were under staffed, leading to delays of up to four hours at the start of what is typically one of the busiest periods of travel, when schools break up for summer.
+The port has increased customs booths to accelerate the process but it said on Friday they were under staffed, leading to gridlock in Dover on what is typically one of the busiest periods of travel, when schools break up for summer.

 The Port of Dover, Britain's main gateway to Europe, on Friday declared a 'critical incident' over long delays, blaming a lack of French customs officials for causing a bottleneck as holidaymakers left for summer breaks.
 Britain's departure from the European Union means passengers bound for France face enhanced checks by French officials.

-The port had recently increased the number of customs booths to accelerate the process but it said on Friday they were under staffed, leading to delays of up to four hours at the start of what is typically one of the busiest periods of travel, when schools break up for summer.
-A local French police body said delays had been caused by an "unexpected technical incident" under the Channel Tunnel, without elaborating.
-They said they would work closely with British counterparts to improve the traffic flows.
+The port has increased customs booths to accelerate the process but it said on Friday they were under staffed, leading to gridlock in Dover on what is typically one of the busiest periods of travel, when schools break up for summer.
+A local French police body said delays had been caused by an "unexpected technical incident" at the Channel Tunnel, without elaborating.
+The French embassy in London later tweeted that all border checks were operating at full capacity.

+Liz Truss, Britain's foreign secretary who is competing to become the next prime minister, said the "awful situation" was unacceptable.
+"We need action from France to build up capacity at the border to limit any further disruption for British tourists and to ensure this appalling situation is avoided in future," she said in a statement.

-The major delays at the port, which led to gridlock within the town of Dover, come as some airports also struggle to recruit enough staff to manage the post-pandemic rebound in travel, leading to chaotic scenes at London airports.
+The major delays at the port come as some airports also struggle to recruit enough staff to manage the post-pandemic rebound in travel, leading to chaotic scenes at London airports.
 A spokeswoman for the Port of Dover said CEO Doug Bannister had declared the situation a 'critical incident'.
 They did not specify what it meant in practical terms.

-Apologising to the people who are stuck, Bannister told Sky News: "To be let down in the way that we have is just so frustrating."
-He said traffic was now beginning to move, but the backlog would take some time to clear.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)